 - World Languages

 The Symbolic and Quantitative Resource Center is an informal and free resource for all Lewis & Clark students.
 It is drop-in style, meaning you can just walk in and ask for help, no appointment needed.
 You can come to the SQRC for help with math, computer science, economics, chemistry, biology, and physics, as well as any other course with a quantitative component such as statistics and quantitative research methods.
 Friendly peer tutors will assist you while you are working on your homework, studying for an exam, working in a study group, using computing software to work with data or mathematics, and more!
 We are dedicated to support and enrich your class work, but not to replace your professor or to do your work for you.
 We may not have all the answers, but we can point you in the right direction.

 The SQRC is located in JR Howard Hall, Room 134.

-The table below shows when the SQRC is open.
+The table below show normal SQRC opening hours.
 Students can find help with 100-level math classes (including QR101) anytime the center is open.
 Hours for tutors with other specialties vary.
 Scroll down for a detailed calendar.

 |Sunday||Monday - Thursday||Friday||Saturday|